vicevirus/vicevirus/README.md

 - 🌱 I can write working code, but writing a clean and scalable code?
 Unfortunately, not yet. 😢

-- ❓ Ask me anything about computer network, hardware, cybersecurity and programming in general.
+- ❓ Ask me anything about computer network, hardware, cybersecurity and programming.

 - ⚡ Fun fact: I began to love exploring about computers at a young age.
 It all started when I was eight years old.
 I ran a private game server with a website.
 (Context: Habbo Retro RageZone SWF CFM)